opencog/atomese-simd/Design-B.md

 ```
 i.e. any kind of method.

-So this makes the `Section` not directly ececutable, but requiring
+So this makes the `Section` not directly executable, but requiring
 a hand-off to a system that knows how to execute it.
 We could redo
 the ExOutLink to follow this style, and write
 ```
 (cog-execute!
 (SetValue (PythonNode ...) *-write-* (Section ...)))
 ```
-Its not vlear that this has any actual avantages to the current
+Its not clear that this has any actual advantages to the current
 ExOutLink for FFI's like python.

 -------